- Search The Registry

 - My Account

 *James Loewen was born on this date in 1942.
 He was a white-American sociologist, historian, and author.
 James William Loewen was born in Decatur, Illinois, to Winifred and David F. Loewen.
 His mother was a librarian and teacher, and his father was a medical director and doctor.
 He graduated in 1960 from MacArthur High School in Decatur and was a National Merit Scholar.

 However, the book was rejected for use in Mississippi's public schools by the Mississippi Textbook Purchasing Board because it was too controversial and placed too much focus on racial matters.
 He challenged the Board's decision in a lawsuit, Loewen v.
 Turnipseed (1980).
-The U.S. District Court ruled that the rejection of the textbook was not based on "justifiable grounds", and that the authors were denied their right to free speech and press.
+The U.S. District Court ruled that the rejection of the textbook was not based on "justifiable grounds" and that the authors were denied their right to free speech and press.

 In 2005, Loewen wrote his next book critiquing American race relations, Sundown Towns: A Hidden Dimension of American Racism.
-The book documents the histories of American towns where Blacks, Jews, and other minority groups were forced (or strongly encouraged) to leave prior to sundown in order to avoid racist violence threatened and perpetrated by the majority white populations.
-A review of the book, in the Washington Post, noted his claims regarding the number of communities which supported racial exclusion policies is both widely variable and vague.
+The book documents the histories of American towns where Blacks, Jews, and other minority groups were forced (or strongly encouraged) to leave before sundown to avoid racist violence threatened and perpetrated by the majority of white populations.
+A review of the book in the Washington Post noted his claims regarding the number of communities that supported racial exclusion policies are both widely variable and vague.
 Sundown Towns garnered the illustrious Gustavus Myers Outstanding Book Award.
 It also gained excellent reviews in Publishers Weekly and Booklist.
 The book inspired a nationwide online initiative to monitor and list sunset towns across America.

-In 2010, Loewen and Edward H. Sebesta co-authored the book, The Confederate and Neo-Confederate Reader: The Great Truth about the Lost Cause, an anthology containing a wide array of primary source documents pertaining to the Confederacy from the time of the American Civil War.
+In 2010, Loewen and Edward H. Sebesta co-authored the book, The Confederate and Neo-Confederate Reader: The Great Truth about the Lost Cause, an anthology containing a wide array of primary source documents about the Confederacy from the time of the American Civil War.
 Loewen is researching a new book, Surprises on the Landscape: Unexpected Places That Get History Right.
 The book is planned as a follow-up to Lies Across America.
 Surprises will call attention to accurate historical sites and provide honest representations of events.